freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/blocks/learn-how-to-share-feedback/679cebb26c5d61aaed58b4db.md

 # --explanation--

-Short answers with auxiliary verbs repeat the auxiliary from the question to confirm or deny something.
-In this case, Maria asks, `Did you hear anything?`, and James responds, `No, I didn't.` instead of just saying `No.` Here are some other examples:
+Respostas curtas com verbos auxiliares repetem o auxiliar da pergunta para confirmar ou negar algo.Neste caso, Maria pergunta, `Did you hear anything?`, e James responde, `No, I didn't.` em vez de apenas dizer `No.` Aqui estão alguns outros exemplos:

 - `Are you coming to the meeting?` → `Yes, I am.`

 - `Have they finished the report?` → `No, they haven't.`

 - `Will she be here on time?` → `Yes, she will.`

-Short answers make responses sound natural and complete while avoiding repetition of the full sentence.
+Respostas curtas fazem com que as respostas soem naturais e completas enquanto evitam a repetição da frase inteira.

 # --scene--